richard-acquah/Port-Scanning-Lab/README.md

 ## Ports and Services Discovery
 To discover open ports on the discovered hosts, the command ***sudo nmap 192.168.10.1-7***.
 The command without a specified switch defaults to _SYN port scan_.
 Again, since the IP addresses of the hosts are known, and the IP range is specified in the command.
 + The first host is the default gateway with 192.168.10.1 as its IP address.
-The host has all scanned ports filtered by the firewall except for ports 53, 80 and 443 which allow DNS traffic and web traffic to pass through.
+The host has all scanned ports filtered by the firewall except for ports 53, 80, and 443, allowing DNS traffic and web traffic to pass through.
 + The second host is the Ubuntu VM with 192.168.10.3 as its IP address.
 The host filters all Nmap traffic from accessing any of its ports.
 + The Third host is the Windows 10 VM with 192.168.10.5 as its IP address.
-It shows three open ports 135, 139 and 445.
+It shows three open ports 135, 139, and 445.
 These vulnerable ports and attackers can be used as entry points and should be disabled when not in use.\
 + The fourth host is the Metasploitable 3 VM.
 This VM is made vulnerable intensionally with numerous security flaws.
 The VM has an IP address of 192.168.10.6 and a dozen open ports running various services.

   <img width="492" alt="port scan result1" src="https://github.com/richard-acquah/Port-Scanning-Lab/assets/136107996/6244a477-793b-4d7a-8778-33d019a5ff41">